meilisearch/meilisearch/README.md

 ## 🧰 SDKs & integration tools

-Install one of our SDKs in your proj``ect for seamless integration between Meilisearch and your favorite language or framework!
+Install one of our SDKs in your project for seamless integration between Meilisearch and your favorite language or framework!

 Take a look at the complete [Meilisearch integration list](https://www.meilisearch.com/docs/learn/what_is_meilisearch/sdks).